imusama1/Nailfold-Capillaroscopy/readme.md

 - No capillary shape priors used
 - Requires expert validation for clinical use

-> "The contouring algorithm lacks explicit capillary definition, potentially identifying noise as capillaries" - Project Report
+> "The contouring algorithm lacks explicit capillary definition, potentially identifying noise as capillaries"

 ## Future Work
 1. Incorporate deep learning for capillary recognition